 What About Fats?

 Recent research has shown that eating foods high in cholesterol don’t necessarily contribute to a person’s cholesterol levels.
-The past focus on fats is also being questioned, especially in light of a recent investigation indicating that the original reports that blamed fats were written by researchers paid by the sugar industry.
+The past focus on fats is also being questioned, especially in light of an investigation indicating that the original reports that blamed fats were written by researchers paid by the sugar industry.

 Eat More Fruits, Vegetables, Whole Grains, and Low- or No-Fat Dairy Products Every Day

 There are many good resources to help you learn about healthy eating, such as the US Department of Agriculture website at My Plate.
 Nutritionists at the Harvard School of Public Health have similar (but not identical) healthy food guidelines.
 What these diets have in common includes recommendations to: